vpenso/scripts/docs/code/shell/README.md

     {c1; c2}       execute commands in current shell environment (c1; c2)       execute the commands inside a sub-shell environment c1 $(c2)       command c1 uses output of c2 as parameters

-## Input/Output Redirection

-STDIO (Standard Input/Output):

-* Buffered data stream (flow of text data) that originates at some source and may flow to one or more programs as input
-* Stream data from the output of one program (file, device) to the input of another program (file, device)
-* Infrastructure required to implement **pipes**

-STDIO data streams automatically opened as a file at the startup of a program:

-* **STDIN** (standard input) - Usually input from the keyboard, can be a redirect from any file
-* **STDOUT** (standard output) - Sends the data stream to the display by default, can be redirected to a file/pipe
-* **STDERR** (standard error) - Usually sent to the display, can be redirected to a log file

-Descriptors stdin 0, stdout 1, stderr 2:

-    > f            create empty file f (same as : > f) c > f          stdout of command c to file f (same as c 1> f) c >> f         append stdout of c to f c < f          content of file f to stdin of c (same as c 0< f) c 1>&-         close stdout of command c c 2> f         stderr of c to file f c > f 2>&1     stdout/stderr fo command c to file f c &> f         same as above
-    c1 <(c2)       stdout of command c2 to stdin of command c1
-    c1 >(c2)       stdout of command c1 to stdin of command c2
-    c < f1 > f2    content of file f1 to stdin of command c, stdout to file f2
-    (c1 ; c2) > f  redirect stdout of multiple commands to file f (sub-shell) {c1 ; c2} > f  same as above in current shell
-    c1 | c2        pipe stdout of command c1 to stdin of command c2
-    c1 |& c2       pipe stdout and stderr of command c1 to stdin of command c2
-    c | tee f      stdout of command c to screen and file f c |:           pipeline sink (like >/dev/null)

 ## Expansion